AlibabaCloudDocs/arms/intl.en-US/Quick start/Activate and upgrade ARMS.md

 ## Prerequisites

 An Alibaba Cloud account is created and real-name verification is passed.
-For more information, see [t12832.md\#]().

 ## Activate ARMS for free